1967 – ‘OUR WORLD’ | PART TWO: ‘ALL YOU NEED IS LOVE’ | THE BBC O.B. AT ABBEY ROAD WITH THE BEATLES

 In the very big Studio 1, usually used for classical orchestral recording, The Beatles are arranged up at the end nearest the control room.

-There are 4 Pye Mk6 TV cameras, I’m guessing at the camera numbering, it was a fairly random thing anyway:
+There are 4 Pye Mk6 TV cameras, I’m guessing at the camera numbering (it was a fairly random thing anyway):

 Camera 1 – operated by Dave Gautier is mounted on the Mole camera crane, tracked by a couple of assistants.
 His starting position is back against the studio wall, tracking along , through the orchestral player’s, with the brass on his left and the strings on his right, into a position near the group.
+I’m still wondering as to whether he had a Varotal zoom or fixed lenses.

 Camera 2 – static at front (to the right of Camera 1’s tracking line) was operated by the Senior Cameraman Dave Farmer.
 It would take similar ‘front on’ shots to those of the crane.